 - Never share your PIN with anyone or write it down.
 If you have it written down it can be stolen and used in conjunction with the information taken from your card to access your bank account and everything in it

-- At the ATM cover the keypad with your hand so no one can see your PIN
+- At the ATM, cover the keypad with your hand so no one can see your PIN

-- Don’t use an ATM that looks tampered with, or is in an isolated or dark area
+- Don’t use an ATM that looks tampered with or is in an isolated or dark area

-- Don’t carry on with your transaction if someone is loitering nearby – they may be trying to skim your card or read your PIN number
+- Don’t carry on with your transaction if someone is loitering nearby – they may be trying to skim your card or read your PIN number.

-- someone accidentally spills something on your clothes and then tries to help you clean it (but uses the chance to go through your pockets)
+- Someone accidentally spills something on your clothes and then tries to help you clean it (but uses the chance to go through your pockets)

-- a woman throws a "baby" into your arms – it's usually a doll, but while you're figuring this out, they're rifling through your bag
+- A woman throws a "baby" into your arms – it's usually a doll, but while you're figuring this out, they're rifling through your bag

-- distracting street games
+- Distracting street games

-The Safe Travel website details all of the popular diversion scams used in different cities around the world, so it's a good idea to check this out before you go.
+The Smart Travel website details all the popular diversion scams used in different cities around the world, so it's a good idea to check this out before you go.
 And while you're travelling, try be extra vigilant when you find yourself in a busy tourist area, and put your valuables in pockets that are harder to access.

 You go to the counter to pay for something using your bank card.
 The clerk swipes your card and then tells you their payment terminal is broken, or your card can't be read.
 They try again, or ask for another card to try.
-But, what you don't know is that your card worked just fine the first time, so you land up getting charged twice for the same transaction.
+But what you don't know is your card worked just fine the first time, so you land up getting charged twice for the same transaction.

-We're not saying that everyone you meet on your holiday is dodgy and trying to scam you, but unfortunately the reality is that some are.
+While not everyone you meet on your holiday is dodgy and trying to scam you, the unfortunate reality is that some people are.
 And the best way to avoid becoming a target of a scam artist is by using common sense and a healthy dose of suspicion.

 For more information about travel money safety, visit one of our friendly FXperts in a store near you.